 Ashlee Haze and Kelundra, the voices and brains behind Unbasic, have been friends for over a decade.
 Over the course of that decade, they have had ideas for a dozen projects, including: a late-night dessert restaurant, a line of denim for women with curves, an event planning company, travel agency, student loan repayment proposal, non-profit to help single mothers, matchmaking agency, satellite radio show, reality television show, and the list goes on and on.
 Unbasic represents a commitment to stop musing and start doing, and also to encourage millennials like themselves to be civically engaged and understand that each of us is here to uplift someone else.
+From dating and spirituality to hip hop and home ownership, we talk about it all.
 Thank you for your commitment to being unbasic.

 Ashlee Haze is one of Atlanta’s premier word artists.
 Earning the nickname “Big 30″ because of her consistency in getting a perfect score, she is one of the most auspicious poets in the sport of slam.
 She has performed everywhere from small coffee shops to the Apollo Theater.
 She is a 4-time member of Java Monkey Slam Team, 2011 Southern Fried Poetry Slam Champions.
 In 2012 Miss Haze was ranked top ten at the Women of the World Poetry Slam.
 In 2014 she appeared in “3-Minute Activists: The Soul of Slam” a feature-length documentary that examines the lives and work of some of Atlanta’s premier Spoken Word Artists.
 She has been performing on the Atlanta Poetry circuit since the age of 14 and has been writing over 15 years.